 During the past two decades, recorder makers have produced a wide variety of instruments, some intended for highly specialized purposes and others for more general performance use.
 All of these instruments, however, may be divided into four broad categories: medićval/early renaissance, late renaissance/early baroque, middle/late baroque, and modern recorders.
 Each type of instrument has its own special tonal qualities and performance uses, and no one style of instrument is suitable for all types of music and playing situations.
 The following information is intended to guide the recorder player in making some preliminary choices as to the best type of instrument for his or her performance needs.
 We strongly recommend, however, that you call us and let us assist you in finding precisely the right instrument to meet your needs, tastes, and budget.
 We have a detailed knowledge of the design characteristics and playing qualities of every make and model of recorder that we sell and have had much experience in matching instruments and players.

-There are virtually no surviving recorders from the late middle ages and early renaissance.
-A fragment of an instrument found in Dordrecht, Holland, dating from the late fourteenth or early fifteenth century, has been used as a basis for reconstructing a medićval recorder by several makers; the results, however, have not been particularly successful.
+There are only a few surviving recorders and fragments from the late middle ages and early renaissance.
+An almost complete instrument found in Dordrecht, Holland, dating from the late fourteenth or early fifteenth century, has been used as a basis for reconstructing a medićval recorder by several makers; the results, however, have not been particularly successful.
 John Hanchet, the only maker to take a different approach, designed a conjectural series of three medićval and three early renaissance recorders, incorporating design aspects from medićval iconographical sources, surviving later renaissance recorders, and European folk recorders of various types.
 His instruments have extremely wide cylindrical bores and produce a full, windy tone quality; they are designed to be played at rather high breath pressures.
 They sound well in mixed ensembles with other woodwind, plucked or bowed string instruments, or portative organ, as seems to have been the most common practice in the twelfth through the mid-fifteenth centuries.
 They are available in sopranino, soprano, and alto sizes.
 Unless some other surviving instruments from this period come to light, the Hanchet recorders are probably as close as we shall be able to come to realizing the sonority of the recorder in this earliest period of its history.

 A modest number of original instruments from the late sixteenth and early seventeenth centuries survive in museum collections; these instruments are usually referred to as renaissance recorders, although they are more exactly termed late renaissance/early baroque recorders.
 These instruments, which have wide cylindrical or slightly tapered bores with a choke toward the foot and large single tone holes, produce a full, rich tone in the lower and middle registers.
 The earliest modern reproductions of these instruments achieved only a limited range of an octave and a sixth; more recent attempts to reproduce these instruments, particularly the Mollenhauer Kynsecker renaissance series, have successfully expanded the range to over two octaves.
 The extreme high register in these instruments, while quite playable, is nevertheless not as secure as on modern recorders and some experience on the part of the player is necessary to control the response accurately.Renaissance recorders are the ideal instruments for the performance of the consort music of the sixteenth and early seventeenth centuries, either by themselves, in sizes ranging from the tiny piccolo (gar klein flötlein) to the imposing contrabass, or in combination with other renaissance woodwind, brass, string, keyboard, and percussion instruments.
 Compared to modern recorders, which are also frequently used for this literature, they have a much fuller and richer tone and blend better together, have greater resistance and require more air pressure, and are more responsive to articulation.

-The Mollenhauer Kynsecker instruments, patterned after a set of seven surviving original instruments in the Nuremberg Germanisches Museum, are equally as authentic, have a more interesting, complex, and colorful sound, have narrower and more highly curved windways, greater resistance, and are more economical of air.
-They require a good deal of retuning, but can be highly playable when custom-serviced.
-The maple instruments are somewhat darker and fuller in tone, whereas the plumwood instruments are lighter and brighter in tone and develop a considerable reediness after they are played in.
-The Kynsecker models are also ideally suited for playing the extensive early 17th century Italian baroque solo and ensemble literature and the van Eyck solo pieces.
-The new Mollenhauer Dream recorders are in fact relatively inexpensive wide-bore neo-renaissance recorders and are a viable substitute for players on a limited budget.
+The Mollenhauer Kynsecker instruments, patterned after a set of seven surviving original instruments in the Nuremberg Germanisches Museum, have a rich, complex, and colorful sound, have narrower and highly curved windways, greater resistance, and are economical of air.
+They require some custom retuning, but can be highly playable when serviced in our workshop.
+The maple instruments are somewhat darker and more covered in tone, whereas the plumwood instruments are lighter and brighter in tone and develop a considerable reediness after they are played in.
+Both the maple and plumwood instruments are ideal for playing renaissance consort music, but the Kynsecker plumwood models are also ideally suited for playing the extensive early 17th century Italian baroque solo literature and the van Eyck solo pieces.
+Two different tenor recorders are offered in this series: a compact keyless design and a larger keyed design with an historical swallowtail key mechanism covered by a perforated fontanelle.

 There are many surviving original late baroque recorders in museum and private collections by a fair number of well-known eighteenth century continental and English makers such as Denner, Stanesby, Oberlender, and Bressan.
 These instruments, in comparison to the earlier renaissance-type recorders in use until the mid-seventeenth century, have much narrower, more sharply conical bores, smaller tone holes, and extremely narrow, highly arched windways.
 The tone of these instruments is relatively quiet, usually quite reedy and complex, and varies in timbre and volume from the low through the middle and high registers.
 They are extremely sensitive to subtle articulation and develop highly individual characters.
 They are excellent solo instruments, contrasting greatly with other baroque woodwind, string, or keyboard instruments, but are not well-suited to recorder consort playing because of their individuality and lack of blending properties.
 The alto recorder was the predominant size in this period, and the other sizes were used only occasionally.
-Most advanced players own and treasure one or more baroque solo alto recorders for the authentic performance of the sonata and concerto repertoire of the early eighteenth century.We offer many different reproduction baroque recorders.
-Because of the elaborate turning and large amount of handwork required in finishing the instruments, these recorders tend to be considerably more expensive than renaissance or modern recorders.
-Of the ones in our catalogue, the Andreas Küng Rippert recorders are quiet and warm in tone, gentle and only slightly reedy, a true flauto dolce.
-The Mollenhauer-Morgan reproduction Denner recorders (not to be confused with their modern Denner series instruments) have a wonderfully rich and complex sound, modest in volume but extremely sensuous and resonant.
+Most advanced players own and treasure one or more baroque solo alto recorders for the authentic performance of the sonata and concerto repertoire of the early eighteenth century.We offer many different models of reproduction and non-reproduction baroque recorders.
+Because of the elaborate turning, complex widway design, and large amount of handwork required in finishing these instruments, baroque recorders tend to be considerably more expensive than renaissance or modern recorders.
+Of the ones in our catalogue, the Marsyas recorders, originally designed and finished by Heinz Ammann, but now made entirely in the Küng workshop, are quiet, yet bright in tone, gentle, and somewhat reedy.
+They may be played at lower breath pressures than most other baroque style instruments.
+The Mollenhauer reproduction Denner recorders (not to be confused with their modern Denner series instruments) have a wonderfully rich and complex sound, modest in volume but extremely sensuous and resonant.
 The Fehr Stanesby alto is unusually full-toned for a reproduction baroque instrument, yet gentle and sweet; it is extremely well-suited for baroque orchestral playing or performance in large halls where quieter instruments might not be heard.
-The Moeck Steenbergen recorders are large and full in tone, with a slight "chesty" windiness which also carries well in larger rooms, although their intonation leaves something to be desired.
-The superb Huber Model IV baroque alto, available in either a'=440 or a'=415 Hz., is not a copy of any one specific instrument but is every bit as authentic as a true reproduction recorder without incurring the idiosyncracies of any one particular maker.
+The superb Huber Model IV baroque alto, available in either a'=440 or on special order in a'=415 Hz., is patterned after the famous original Denner alto in the Copenhagen Museum collection.
+It has a fuller low register than most other baroque altos, and a quiet, subtle upper register.
+The custom-made late baroque instruments from the workshop of Stephan Blezinger are very full in volume and project well in larger venues without sacrificing the rich, complex tone quality of a reproduction instrument.

 The tonal influence of the type of wood used seems greater in baroque than in modern instruments, and each model and wood type has a distinctive personality.
 If your tastes are very specific as to tonal and response characteristics, we suggest that you call and discuss your wishes with us at length.
 We have a large selection of reproduction instruments in stock and have had a great deal of experience helping players find just the right instrument.

-Most of the above makers, however, also produce a student series of wooden recorders (Fehr Model II, Huber Model II, Küng Model I, Mollenhauer Canta, Moeck Flauto Rondo), made of either maple or pearwood with simple modern exterior design, which offer some of the same design characteristics as their more expensive instruments but have more simplified windway construction and are somewhat less refined in tone.
-They do, however, provide good quality and value and can be a good choice for the beginning student.
+All of the above makers, however, also produce a student series of wooden recorders (Fehr Model II, Huber Model II, Küng Model I, Mollenhauer Canta, made of either maple or pearwood and having a plainer modern exterior design, which offer some of the same design characteristics as their more expensive instruments but have more simplified windway construction and are somewhat less refined in tone.
+They do, however, provide very good quality and value and can be a good choice for the beginning student.

 The choice of wood does have a definite and predictable influence on tone, although the overall bore and windway design and the voicing of the individual instrument are far more important factors.
 The influence of the wood is due not to the hardness or density of the wood per se, as is generally believed, but rather to the fiber structure and porosity, which determine the relative roughness or smoothness of the bore.
 In general, softer, less dense woods yield a rougher bore surface, which produces a warmer, more covered and diffuse tone.
 Harder and denser woods permit a smoother, more highly polished bore surface and produce a brighter, clearer, and more centered tone quality with greater projection.
 A good rule of thumb is that the softer woods are less expensive, and the cost of the wood increases with hardness.
 There are two exceptions to this rule, however: olivewood and European boxwood are relatively soft woods but, because of their rarity, are more expensive than some harder tropical woods.The softest and warmest sounding woods are the domestic European fruitwoods: pearwood, olivewood, cherrywood and plumwood.
 Pearwood is the most gentle-toned and covered sounding, whereas the other three have a trace of brightness around a soft core.
 Instruments of maple are somewhat fuller, louder, and darker, but windier and less refined than any of the fruitwoods.
 Fruitwood instruments tend to become brighter with use over a period of years, whereas maple instruments, after the initial break-in period, apparently do not.
 Haldu is a brownish yellow wood from India with tonal properties very similar to plumwood.
 Boxwood is a popular term for a variety of woods from many different countries which have very little in common except for their pale yellow color.
 The boxwood used by 18th century makers was either English, European, or the closely-related Turkish boxwood, prized for its hardness, tonal quality, and resistance to water.
 This wood is only occasionally used today, not just because of its rarity and high cost but also because it often has knot holes and tends to warp very easily as it ages.
 Most instruments from European makers labeled as boxwood are in fact made from a South American wood known variously as Maracaibo, Zapatero, or Venezuelan boxwood, which is plentiful and inexpensive, easy to work, highly stable, but softer and blander in tonal properties than true European boxwood.
 South American boxwood is intermediate in cost and tonal quality between the softer European domestic fruitwoods and maple on one hand and the denser exotic tropical hardwoods on the other; it has a clear, cool, neutral sound equally suited to solo or ensemble playing.